fenago/kubernetes-course/md/Lab_5.md

 The log shows that our container that is running an `nginx` image is receiving our HTTP request to localhost and responding as expected.

-We can also define the minimum and maximum resource allocation for our containers.
-This is useful for managing the resources used by our deployments.
-This can be achieved using the following two fields in the YAML configuration file:

--   `limits`: Describes the maximum amount of resources allowed for this container.
--   `requests`: Describes the minimum amount of resources required for this container.

-We can use these fields to define the minimum and maximum memory and CPU resources for our containers.
-The CPU resource is measured in CPU units.
-1 CPU unit means that the container has access to 1 logical CPU core.

 In the next exercise, we shall create a container with defined resource requirements.